dubrie/public/tenets.md

 ### Lifehacks
 Little changes to a regimented routine in an attempt to get more out of what I'm already doing.

-- Filters emails by "unsubscribe" to another folder
+- Filters emails that contain the word "unsubscribe" to another folder
 Helps to reduce the noise of my inbox and allows me to address them as necessary.
 Inspiration: [Inbox Zero](http://www.newyorker.com/culture/culture-desk/zero-dark-inbox)